 How do I know if something is within a Historic District or a local Landmark?

 You can search by address or real estate number to find out if a property is within a Historic District or a Landmark on the Land Development Map.
-At the top of the page open the Layers tab, expand the Historic list and check the boxes for "Historic Districts" and "Landmarks".
+At the top of the page open the Layers tab, expand the Historic list and check the boxes for "Historic Districts" and "Landmarks"; you can also download the Map Instructions.

 What is a COA?